Note 1 - Description of the Business and Summary of Significant Accounting Policies

-The Company evaluates its long-lived assets, including equipment, for impairment whenever events or changes in circumstances indicate that the carrying value of these assets
+The Company evaluates its long-lived assets, including equipment and intangible assets, for impairment whenever events or changes in circumstances indicate that the carrying value of these assets

-Deferred rent is recorded and amortized to the extent the total minimum rental payments allocated to the current period on a straight-line basis exceed or are less than the cash payments required.
+Deferred rent is recorded and amortized to the extent the total minimum rental payments allocated to the current period on a straight-line basis differ from the cash payments required.

 When conversion terms related to convertible debt would be triggered by future events

 notcontrolled by the Company, the Company accounts for the conversion feature as contingent conversion options.
 Recognition of the intrinsic value of the conversion option is recognized only upon the occurrence of a triggering event.

 Fair value is defined as the price which would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 A